-Students still unable to make satisfactory progress in the foreign language may petition the support services coordinator to withdraw from the course without penalty.
-Upon receiving approval to withdraw from a foreign language course sequence, the course(s) in which the student has been enrolled will subsequently appear on the transcript with an indication of no credit earned (W).
-For those course(s) completed and passed, the transcript will indicate credit earned (S).
-Students may request the substitution option if they completed but did not pass (F) the course; however, the grade will not be eligible to be changed.
+Provided the student follows the College policy for withdrawal and requests the withdrawal prior to the end of the tenth week of classes, the course in which the student has been enrolled will subsequently appear on the transcript with an indication of no credit earned (W).
+If the student has not requested withdrawal from a course following College policy, but completed and passed the course, the grade will be changed to indicate credit earned (S).
+Students may also request the substitution option if they completed but did not pass (F) the course; however, the grade will not be eligible to be changed.